SaadAttieh/auto-arg-parse/readme.md

 # Implementation FAQ:

-## Speed:
+## Is auto-arg-parse fast?
-The aim has been to make the validation of correct input fast.
-Sometimes, this leads to slower error reporting.
+The aim has been to make the validation of *correct* input fast.
+Sometimes, this leads to slower error reporting on incorrect input.
 However, since finding an error usually leads to the program exiting, preference is given to speeding up the validating of valid input.
 It is however still very doubtful that any speed differences will ever be noticed.

-## Memory management:
+## What is the scope/life time of an argument or flag?

 *  As long as the `ArgParser` object is in scope, all flags and arguments shall remain constructed.
-* You should __never__ need to copy or copy-initialise a flag or argument object.
-Only maintain references where possible.  e.g. `auto& arg = ...` not `auto arg = ...`
 * You need not maintain a reference to a `flag`, `ComplexFlag` or  `Arg` object unless you wish to query its status. e.g.
 *     Test if an optional flag has been used,
 *     Retrieve the value given as an argument.